 It also aims to make sure new development minimises its amenity impacts on the low scale residential neighbourhoods which abut the activity centre.
 This includes minimising overlooking, overshadowing and visual bulk.

 Draft DDO45 and updates to Local Policy are proposed to become part of the Yarra Planning Scheme.
-We recommend you refer to these and the supporting documents below if you wish to make a submission.

 See the following documents for all the details: